srivarra/annsel/README.md

 Please refer to the [documentation][link-docs], in particular, the [API documentation][link-api].

+There's also a brief tutorial on how to use all the features of `annsel`: [All of Annsel][link-tutorial].

 ## Installation

 You need to have Python 3.10 or newer installed on your system.
 If you don't have